 Standing up for others doesn’t have to be dramatic, either.
 You don’t need to swoop in with a cape and deliver a monologue about justice.
 Sometimes, it’s as simple as letting the person being bullied know they’re not alone or calling out the bad behavior in a calm but firm way.
 Think of it as a public service announcement, but with less fanfare and more immediate impact.

-Now, let’s look at the institutional level, where the real fun begins.
+Now, let’s look at the institutional level.
 It’s time to drag these half-hearted anti-bullying programs into the 21st century and give them some teeth.
-Most of these programs are like putting a Band-Aid on a bullet wound—they might look good, but they don’t do anything productive.
+Most of these programs are like putting a Band-Aid on a bullet wound; they might look good on the surface, but they don’t do anything productive.
 We need to stop focusing on the symptoms of bullying (like the “bully-free zone” signs that no one takes seriously) and start addressing the cultural rot that’s causing it in the first place.

-We need institutions—schools, workplaces, and governments—need to actually hold people accountable.
+We need institutions—schools, workplaces, and governments—to hold people accountable.
 A slap on the wrist isn’t going to cut it.
-We need real consequences, the kind that make people think twice before they hit “send” on that passive-aggressive email or start spreading rumors in the breakroom.
+There must be real consequences to make people think twice before they hit “send” on that passive-aggressive email or start spreading rumors in the break room.

 So, breaking the cycle of bullying isn’t impossible, but it does require us to care.
 We must care about others, care about our words, and care about the world we’re helping to create by our actions—and, even more often, inactions.
 It turns out that the only way to truly destroy bullying is to be relentlessly kind.
 How’s that for an ironic twist?